-As a general rule, the AEAT (the Tax Agency) establishes three indispensable requisites for expenses to be declarable:
+As a general rule, the AEAT (the Tax Agency) establishes three indispensable requirements for costs to be declarable:

-- The expenses must be linked to the economic activity that you develop as a self-employed worker.
+The charges must be linked to the economic activity that you develop as a self-employed worker.

 In general, the expenses are deducted in two statements, on the one hand in the annual income statement (IRPF), and on the other, quarterly in the VAT form 303.
 Let’s see each of them separately.